pierluigigrossi/pierluigigrossi.github.io/_pages/about.md

 **Studying to get my CCIE Service Provider**

-I'm currently interested in IP backbone networks: large Service Providers (mainly), Datacenters and enterprises.
+I'm currently interested in IP backbone networks: large Service Providers (mainly), datacenters and enterprises.

 I'm playing with [SRv6](https://www.segment-routing.net/ietf) and operating on SR-MPLS (Segment Routing MPLS) with TI-LFA (Topology Indipendent Loop Free Alternate). [find out more](/ip)

-Programming langagues I use to automate networks: linux shell, Python, Java
+Programming languages I use to automate networks: linux shell, Python, Java

 Back to where it all began: Fixed Telephone Network [find out more](/voice).
-I don't regret exprimenting with it in my free time.
+I don't regret experimenting with it in my free time.

 Topics I had the chance to work with: